openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 If you are a Python developer, you may use the instructions below to install OpenVINO Development Tools.
 For more details, see <https://pypi.org/project/openvino-dev>.

-Installation of OpenVINO Development Tools includes OpenVINO Runtime as a dependency, so there is no need to install it separately.
+Installation of OpenVINO Development Tools includes OpenVINO Runtime as a dependency, so there is no need to install OpenVINO Runtime separately.

 ### Step 1.
 Set Up Python Virtual Environment